-We extracted our term causality network, which we call "CausalNet" for convenience in this section, from a large web text corpus (approximately 10TB), which contains about 1.6 billion web pages.
+We extracted our term causality network, which we call "CausalNet" for convenience in this section, from a large web text corpus (a snapshot of Bing, approximately 10TB), which contains about 1.6 billion web pages.
 We extract 62,675,002 distinct causality evidences (e.g., causal pairs or edges in CausalNet) from this corpus.
 The average frequency of these evidences is 10.54.
 The number of unique lemmatized terms (nodes) in these evidences is 64,436, covering 41.49% (64,436/155,287) of the words in WordNet.

-As a comparison, we separately extracted an "event-based" CausalNet using dependency relations such as advmod and dobj.
-Only bigram-phrases that match these relations and appear more than 20,000 times in the corpus are considered events; otherwise they are split into words and paired up as before.
+As a comparison, we separately extracted an "eventbased" CausalNet using dependency relations (Chen and Manning 2014) such as advmod and dobj.
+Only bigramphrases that match these relations and appear more than 20,000 times in the corpus are considered events; otherwise they are split into words and paired up as before.
 The average frequency on the edges of this event-based CausalNet is 1.59, much smaller than the orginal CausalNet, which would make our metric inaccurate due to its sparsity.
-Therefore, subquent experiments are done on the term-based CausalNet.
+Therefore, subquent experiments are done on the term-based Causal-Net.